dscape/specify/README.md

 });
 ```

-`specify` runs tests in one by one, not in parallel. this means that if you set `assert.expect` higher than the number of asserts you actually do the rest of the tests wont run, cause you will never finish the current test. you can circumvent this by setting a timeout:
+`specify` runs tests in one by one, not in parallel. this means that if you set `assert.expect` higher than the number of asserts you actually run test execution will stop, and your current test will never finish. you can circumvent this by setting a timeout:

 ``` js
 specify('foo', 50, function (assert) {